MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-configure-authentication.md

 #Customer intent: As a developer, I want to learn how to configure a React single-page app (SPA) to sign in and sign out users with my Microsoft Entra ID for customers tenant.
 ---

-# Tutorial: Handle authentication flows in a React single-page app
+# Tutorial 3 of 4: Handle authentication flows in a React SPA

-In the [previous article](./tutorial-single-page-app-react-sign-in-prepare-app.md), you created a React single-page app (SPA) and prepared it for authentication with your Microsoft Entra ID for customers tenant.
-In this article, you'll learn how to handle authentication flows in your app by adding components.
+This tutorial is part of a series that demonstrates building a React single-page application (SPA) and preparing it for authentication using the Microsoft Entra admin center.
+In [part 2 of this series](./tutorial-single-page-app-react-sign-in-prepare-app.md), you created a React SPA and prepared it for authentication with your Microsoft Entra ID for customers tenant.
+In this tutorial, you'll learn how to handle authentication flows in your app by adding components.
 In this tutorial;

 > [!div class="checklist"]